AckerlyXu/heima/articles/cache/cache-dotnet-how-to-use-in-role.md

-<properties
+---
-	pageTitle="How to use In-Role Cache (.NET) | Microsoft Azure" description="Learn how to use Azure In-Role Cache.
-The samples are written in C# code and use the .NET API." services="cache"
+title: How to use In-Role Cache (.NET) | Microsoft Azure
+description: Learn how to use Azure In-Role Cache.
+The samples are written in C# code and use the .NET API.
-	documentationCenter=".net"
-	authors="steved0x"
-	manager="dwrede"
-	editor=""/>

-<tags
-	ms.service="cache"
-	ms.date="08/11/2015"
-	wacn.date=""/>
+services: cache
+documentationCenter: .net
+authors: steved0x
+manager: dwrede
+editor: ''

+ms.service: cache
+ms.date: 08/11/2015
+wacn.date: ''
+---

 # How to Use In-Role Cache for Azure Cache